Meet the Hearts Behind the Mission

 Salt and Light Dance Studio was established in 2016 by Rachel Fuchs-Payne who wanted to create a faith-based dance school in Duluth.
 She has taught many different dance styles, worked with students with physical and cognitive disabilities, is passionate about teaching dance to people living with Parkinson's disease, and believes that dance is for everyone.

 Rachel has 17 years of classical ballet training with three years of professional dance experience.
-She has been teaching for a combined total of nine years for students in the area, previously at The Minnesota Ballet and currently at Salt and Light Dance Studio.
-She will be on maternity this Fall 2023 and is excited to return to teaching at the studio for Spring of 2024.
+She has been teaching for a combined total of eleven years for students in the area, previously at The Minnesota Ballet and currently at Salt and Light Dance Studio.
+She is excited to teach the next generation of dancers!

 Teacher